Adalab/modulo-3-evaluacion-final-NormaDeveloper/README.md

 The exercise consists of developing a web page with a list of Harry Potter characters, which we can filter by the name of the character.
-We are going to use React to do it.
+We are going to use React to develop this project.

 1. List of characters